 The reasons behind these almost unimaginable levels of debt are as well known as they are widespread.
 Governments across the globe are facing a perfect storm of aging populations, soaring health care costs, increased spending on benefits due to the recession, and program spending that is steadily outpacing revenues.

 Clearly, we all have some tough choices to make.
-And as the deadlock in the U.S. Congress over raising their debt ceiling proves, making those choices is not going to be easy.
+And as the debate in the U.S. Congress over raising their debt ceiling proves, making those choices is not going to be easy.

 But for the individual investor, these turbulent times are not without a few silver linings.
 Up against this backdrop of public-sector red ink, for example, is a corporate world that is almost literally awash in cash.